MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-frequently-asked-questions.md

 ## <a name="FAQ4"></a> Can I configure one-to-many replication or transitive (A to B to C) replication?
 Not in Windows Server 2016.
 This release only supports one to one replication of a server, cluster, or stretch cluster node.
 This may change in a later release.
 You can of course configure replication between various servers of a specific volume pair, in either direction.
 For instance, Server 1 can replicate its D volume to server 2, and its E volume from Server 3.

-## <a name="FAQ5"></a> Can I expand or shrink replicated volumes replicated by Storage Replica?
+## <a name="FAQ5"></a> Can I grow or shrink replicated volumes replicated by Storage Replica?
-You can expand (grow) volumes, but not shrink them.
-Growth is prevented by default, in order for administrators to guarantee that both the source and destination storage have sufficient space before to attempting; use the `Set-SRGroup -AllowVolumeResize $TRUE` option on the source group, prior to resizing.
+You can grow (extend) volumes, but not shrink them.
+By default, Storage Replica prevents administrators from extending replicated volumes; use the `Set-SRGroup -AllowVolumeResize $TRUE` option on the source group, prior to resizing.
 For example:

 1. Use against the source computer: `Set-SRGroup -Name YourRG -AllowVolumeResize $TRUE`
 2. Grow the volume using whatever technique you prefer